Uyarndha Ullam: Plot

-Anand is a spoilt young man whose parents have died leaving behind a huge inheritance.
+Anand is a spoilt young man whose parents died leaving behind a huge inheritance.
 He spends all his waking hours boozing and gambling with his friends.
 One such night, he ends up in a brawl with some rowdies, but a stranger Selvam comes to his rescue.
 Selvam beats up the rowdies and takes Anand back to his bungalow.
 A drunk Anand forces Selvam to spend the night in his house.
 However, the next day, he has no recollection of the previous night's events.
 His servant Mani and accountant Nagapillai come to Selvam's aid.
 In appreciation, Anand appoints Selvam as his Personal Assistant.

 Anand happens to meet Nagapillai's niece Geetha and is instantly smitten with her beauty.
 Geetha notices that the house is in complete disarray due to the servants' lethargy; she rouses them spurs them into action.
 The house is restored to its former glory and an overwhelmed Anand employs Geetha as the caretaker of his bungalow.
 He confesses his love for Geetha to Selvam, who in turn relates to him the fate of his lover who is suffering from cancer and needs money for treatment.
 The soft-hearted Anand vows to support Selvam and provides regular financial assistance to treat the latter's lover.
 Meanwhile, Anand's constant drinking habit causes him to suffer from jaundice and the doctor warns him against consuming alcohol.
 Geetha stays with him day and night and helps him recuperate.
 She also successfully persuades him to give up drinking.